 Transfer of data to countries outside the EU/EEA

 Where there is a sufficient legal basis, your Personal Data may be transferred to and processed outside the EU/EEA in other countries where laws and provisions governing the processing of Personal Data may be less stringent.
-In such cases, we will ensure that there are adequate safeguards in place to protect your Personal Data (i.e. EU standard data protection clauses adopted by the EU commission).
-Further details of these transfers and copies of these agreements are available from us on request here.
+In such cases, we will ensure that the data transfer is based on an adequacy decision or conclusion of the EU standard contractual clauses.

 Within our online offering, we use content or service offers from third parties on the basis of our legitimate interests (i.e. interest in the analysis, optimization and efficient operation of our online offering within the meaning of Art.
 6 para.
 1 lit. f) GDPR) in order to integrate their content and services, such as videos or fonts (hereinafter uniformly referred to as "content").
 This is only possible if our third-party providers of such content are aware of the user's IP address.
 Without the IP address, they would not be able to send the content to their browsers.
 The IP address is therefore necessary in order to display this content.
 We make every effort to use only such content whose respective providers use the IP address only to deliver the content.
 Third-party providers may also use so-called pixel tags (invisible graphics, also known as "web beacons") for statistical or marketing purposes.
 The "pixel tags" can be used to evaluate information such as visitor traffic on the pages of this website.
 The pseudonymous information may also be stored in cookies on the user's device and may contain, among other things, technical information about the browser and operating system, referring websites, visiting times and other details about the use of our online offering, and may also be linked to such information from other sources.